framely/bethere/docs/index.md

 cta :
   - details: Can one build a table reservation agent by simply answering questions?
+Yes, with OpenCUI.
     title: Try it yourself
     link: https://build.opencui.io/copilot